Nilrudra1999/imdb-analytics/README.md

 # IMDb Analytics

-An end-to-end data analytics system that pulls IMBd movie data from multiple sources through an ETL pipeline, to analyze historical trends over the past 10 years and create future movie predictions.
+An end-to-end data analytics system that pulls IMBd movie data from APIs through an ETL pipeline, to analyze historical trends over the past 10-20 years and create future movie predictions.
 The tech stack used for this project includes:

 - python to script the ETL pipeline
 - airflow to managing the script execution